lukekarrys/universal-static-instagram/README.md

 - `npm run make.config`
 - `npm run fetch.data` (this could take a few minutes)

-if `npm run fetch.data` fails, run `npm run debug.fetch.data` for more information on what the problem might be.

 Now you should have a `config.json` file with the information you entered and a `_cache/USER_ID` directory with all your Instagram data.
 These are both ignored by default and shouldn't be checked into the repo (especially the `config.json` which has your client secret).

 Next you can either edit some of the `src` files to change the appearance and layout of your site, or just go straight to deploying it to your favorite static hosting.